teknopaul/binjs/binjs/doc/Jobs.md

 # Job Control

-/bin/js has job control from bash.
+/bin/js has job control from bash, JavaScript is single-threaded, bash suports multiple forked processes.

 ## Where is setTimeout()